CallismartLtd/smart-woo-service-invoicing/readme.txt

 - **Service Subscription Migration**: Flexible options allow clients to migrate from their current subscription to another, directly from their dashboard.

 == License ==

-This project is licensed under the GPL- v3.0+ License.
+This project is licensed under the GPL v3.0+ License.

 == Screenshots ==
 ![Screenshot 1](assets/images/smart-woo-img.png)